paixaop/node-sodium/README.md

     npm install sodium

-node-sodium depends on lib sodium, so if lib sodium does not compile on your platform chances are `npm install sodium` will fail.
+node-sodium depends on libsodium, so if libsodium does not compile on your platform chances are `npm install sodium` will fail.

+Installation will fail if `node-gyp`is not installed on your system.
+Please run

+    npm install node-gyp -g

+Before you install `node-sodium`.
+If you run into permission errors while installing `node-gyp` run as Adminstrator on Windows or use `sudo` in other OSes.

+	sudo npm install node-gyp -g

 # Manual Build